-It's also possible there actually may be a group of attractive young women someplace who thinks overweight, balding, married reporters like me are smoking hot.
+It’s also possible there actually may be a group of attractive young women someplace who think overweight, balding, married reporters are smoking hot.
 I know I do.

 My solution to being approached by these attractive strangers was to joke with them, and it worked.

 They’d instant message me out of nowhere to ask what I did for a living.
 Then I’d see that their Facebook profile had one photo and three friends and say things like “I create employment opportunities for intelligence consultants.”

 I also promptly posted a transcript of each exchange on my own Facebook wall to make sure they didn’t have any leverage over me with the wife.
 Eventually, they went away.